14 min read

 If your startup has a short runway, it means you have less time to achieve profitability or the next milestone before you run out of money.
 This is often the case for early-stage startups that are still trying to find product-market fit.

-In this case, you will need to adjust your cost structure to your cash balance.
+In this case, you must adjust your cost structure to your cash balance.

 Startups need to be very mindful of their burn rate and how it will affect their cash reserves and startup runway.
 By understanding these concepts, startup companies and small businesses can take the necessary steps to ensure their financial stability and avoid insolvency.